Winchester: High and later Middle Ages

-Jews in Winchester

 Jews lived in Winchester from at least 1148, and in the 13th century the Jewish community in the city was one of the most important in England.
 There was an archa in the city, and the Jewish quarter was located in the city's heart (present day Jewry street).
-There were a series of blood libel claims against the Jewish community in the 1220s and 1230s, which likely was the cause of the hanging of the community's leader, Abraham Pinch, in front of the synagogue of which he was the head.
+There were a series of blood libel claims against the Jewish community in the 1220s and 1230s, which was probably the cause of the hanging of the community's leader, Abraham Pinch, in front of the synagogue of which he was the head.
 Simon de Montfort ransacked the Jewish quarter in 1264, and in 1290 all Jews were expelled from England.
+A statue of Licoricia of Winchester, described as "the most important Jewish woman in medieval England", located in Jewry Street, was unveiled by the then Prince of Wales on 10 February 2022.